oraclesean/docker-lab/README.md

 ![p2](/images/p2.png)

 Add or paste an SSH key and optionally select a shape for the compute instance.
+[How to generate an SSH key](https://docs.oracle.com/en/cloud/cloud-at-customer/occ-get-started/generate-ssh-key-pair.html)

 ![p3](/images/p3.png)